5652 Amphimachus: Orbit and classification

 It orbits the Sun at a distance of 4.8–5.6 AU once every 11 years and 11 months (4,343 days; semi-major axis of 5.21 AU).
 Its orbit has an eccentricity of 0.08 and an inclination of 2° with respect to the ecliptic.
 The body's observation arc begins with a precovery at Palomar in April 1955, or 37 years prior to its official discovery observation.

 Physical characteristics

 Amphimachus is an assumed C-type asteroid.
 It has a high V–I color index of 1.05.

 Rotation period

-In August 2015, two rotational lightcurves of Amphimachus were obtained from photometric observations by the Kepler space observatory.
+In August 2015, two rotational lightcurves of Amphimachus were obtained from photometric observations by the Kepler space telescope.
 Best-rated lightcurve analysis by Gyula M. Szabó gave a rotation period of 8.374±0.112 hours with a brightness amplitude of 0.22 magnitude (U=2+).
 The second, concurring observation gave a period of 8.39 hours and an amplitude of 0.20 magnitude (U=2+).